 I’d advise you to buy a ‘carnet’ or bundle of ten tickets.
 You can get these at any machine in the métro system or from some larger bus termini.
 You can also get a carnet in a ‘tabac’ where cigarettes and cigars are sold in France.
-Tabacs are often situated in a café; they are signaled by a red diamond sign that looks a little like a cigar.
+Tabacs are often situated in a café; on many streets you will see a red diamond sign that looks a little like a cigar.
 ‘Un carnet si’il vous plaît’ will get one (I mean the tickets not a cigar).

 Having a carnet handy is much cheaper and easier than to be constantly stopping or queuing to pay the two euros if you buy as you go.
 Each ticket allows you one trip on buses, trams and the métro; they also work for the Montmartre Funicular.
 There may be reductions for people in a wheelchair but from what I can make out the person who is accompanying will have to pay the normal tariff.

 For the reduced mobility variant of the walk, I’ve decided to use the Number 80 bus line to get to Montmartre.
 It runs from Porte de Versailles on the southern limit of Paris, up to the Mayor’s Office in the 18th district, in which Montmartre is situated.

 This 80 bus route will take you to the western extremity of the walk.
 The 80, by the way, is not a bad way to see some of the sights of Paris; it passes the Eiffel Tower and crosses the Champs Elysées.
 If you are interested in other scenic public transport bus lines in Paris then this site has a good round up.
 I assume that most users will be coming from Central Paris so the direction you are looking for is ‘Mairie du 18eme – Jules Joffrin’, which is the northbound service.
 The destination will be clearly indicated on the front of the bus.